sholladay/dangit/README.md

  - It is destructive by default in that if any part of the chain is not a truthy object or function, it has to overwrite that property with a new object to keep going.
 But...
  - If you pass `false` as the last argument, it will turn off force mode, throwing an error instead.
 And...
  - It will never destroy anything it doesn't have to.
  - To protect you from yourself, it only ever considers an object's [own properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Inheritance_and_the_prototype_chain "Explanation of inheritance and the prototype chain in JavaScript.").
-An API without this restriction would not be difficult, [file an issue](https://github.com/sholladay/dangit/issues "File an issue with the project.") if you want it.
+An API without this restriction would be easy, [file an issue](https://github.com/sholladay/dangit/issues "File an issue with the project.") if you want it.

 Once you've got a namespace, you could really use some ninjas to help solve that issue where you want everything to be coerced to an easy-to-process list.
 Or a unicorn - that would do nicely, too.